 Vor Frelsers Kirke (The Church of Our Savior) is a small church with an incredibly tall tower that is only open when there’s good weather since it goes really high up.
 Unfortunately, it was drizzling when I went so the stairs were closed.
 I’ve heard that the views are unreal from up there, definitely worth the 35 DKK (about 4.60 EUR) or 25 DKK with a student card.
 You can see if they’re open on their website.

 Another good place to have a picnic is at the King’s Gardens.
-This is a pretty large park where to get lost in and admire the some unique sculptures, as well as the Rosenberg Castle.
-The castle is guarded off with a fence and soldiers, but you can pay to visit the inside of the castle, its gardens and museum with the crown jewels.
+This is a pretty large park where to get lost in and admire unique sculptures, as well as the Rosenberg Castle.
+The castle is guarded off with a fence and soldiers, but you can pay to visit the inside of the castle, its gardens, and the museum where you can see the crown jewels.
 If you’re interested in visiting you can find details on their website.

 Last but not least, in my opinion, one of the most gorgeous places in Copenhagen is the Tivoli Gardens.
 I might be biased since I visited in spring when the gardens were in full bloom.
-There were huge and beautiful tulips and lilies everywhere and some in colors I’ve never even seen them in before!
-I avoided paying the entrance free (about 12 EUR) until my last day in Copenhagen where my brother persuaded me to go in a rollercoaster with him for all times sake.
+I saw enormous and beautiful tulips and lilies everywhere.
+Some flowers were in colors I’ve never even seen before!
+I avoided paying the entrance fee (about 12 EUR) until my last day in Copenhagen when my brother persuaded me to go in a rollercoaster with him for all time’s sake.
 I couldn’t pass on the opportunity to scream my heart out in a socially acceptable environment.

 Rumor has it that Walt Disney was inspired by Tivoli when creating Disneyland and I can certainly see the resemblance.
 For starters, the mascot at Tivoli is a monkey with red overalls and big yellow buttons.
 The park itself is divided into different sections, including a type of “tomorrow land” and every Saturday night, the park closes with a beautiful fireworks show that can be appreciated from the surrounding neighborhoods.
 Tivoli retaliates by selling Disney character merchandise.

 Surprisingly, the prices inside the park are quite affordable compared to the city’s.
-Although the ride prices add up, food, drinks and souvenirs are the cheapest I saw in the city.
-There also packages you can buy if you intend to go on many rides with the additional benefit of reentering the park as many times as you’d like.
+Although the ride prices add up, food, drinks, and souvenirs are the cheapest I saw during my trip.
+There are also packages you can buy if you intend to go on many rides with the additional benefit of reentering the park as many times as you’d like.

-You can find the entire list of places I’ve mentioned here, including some beautiful and peaceful cemeteries with cherry blossoms, which I believe bloom around February but the petals are quickly blow away by the Danish wind.
+You can find the entire list of places I’ve mentioned here, including some beautiful and peaceful cemeteries with cherry blossoms, which I believe bloom around February but the petals are quickly blown away by the Danish wind.
 Remember, you can download Copenhagen’s map on Google maps to save data.
 For instructions on how to download offline Google maps in your phone check out my The Essentials post.
 Follow me on Instagram joyzcortez for more pics and travel ideas.

 Copenhagen is a beautiful city with so much to offer so I hope you enjoy every moment despite what the weather might offer.
 Even when exhausted from walking all day remember to look up and take everything in… always BE PRESENT.